Schr\"odinger evolution of the Hawking state

 It has been argued that such unitarizing interactions might be viewed as a small, in an appropriate sense, correction to the Hawking evolution.
 If so, the analysis of this paper is also helpful for that, as it provides the background evolution of the state, on top of which the additional corrections of the interactions can be described\refs{\NVU}.
 Specifically, starting with a parameterization of Schr\"odinger evolution, it should be possible to describe these interactions in an effective approach in terms of additional contributions to the hamiltonian, which transfer entanglement from the BH state to outgoing radiation.
 The explicit parameterization of the background Hawking state and evolution should serve as a useful tool in this analysis.

 \centerline{{\bf Acknowledgments}}\nobreak

 This material is based upon work supported in part by the U.S. Department of Energy, Office of Science, under Award Number {DE-SC}0011702.
-I thank G. Horowitz and D. Marolf for comments on a draft of this paper.
+I thank G. Horowitz and D. Marolf for comments on a draft of this paper, and T. Jacobson for comments on its first version.

 \listrefs \end